stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-So, uh, in summation, we are a chaotic force the like of which the world has never seen.
+So, in summation, we are a chaotic force the like of which the world has never seen.

 #### TIM